-Please include the minimum amount of code in your question needed to illustrate your problem
+Please include the minimum amount of code in the question needed to illustrate your problem

 Why this is a problem